timothyl13241/Invoxia-HA/README.md

-# Invoxia GPS Tracker Integration for Home Assistant
+# Invoxia™ GPS Tracker Integration for Home Assistant

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg)](https://github.com/custom-components/hacs)

-This custom component integrates Invoxia GPS trackers with Home Assistant, allowing you to track the location of your Invoxia devices directly in your Home Assistant dashboard.
+This custom component integrates Invoxia™ GPS trackers with Home Assistant, allowing you to track the location of your Invoxia devices directly in your Home Assistant dashboard.

 ## Features

 - **Real-time Location Tracking**: Monitor the GPS location of all your Invoxia trackers
-- **Device Tracker Entities**: Each Invoxia device appears as a device tracker in Home Assistant
+- **Device Tracker Entities**: Each Invoxia™ device appears as a device tracker in Home Assistant
 - **Battery Monitoring**: Track battery levels for all devices
 - **Location Accuracy**: View the precision/accuracy of GPS coordinates
 - **Automatic Updates**: Integration polls for updates every 7 minutes (420 seconds)